6 min read

 Yet, for some of you, it somewhat has the opposite effect.

 Luckily, there are scientifically proven solutions to overcoming sexual performance anxiety and reclaiming your sexual power.
-And here’s what you need to know:
+And when you learn how to overcome it, you may just find that getting under the sheets is more fun than you think.

 Sexual anxiety is a fear-based response people develop due to negative past experiences, sexual dysfunctions, trauma, and stress.
 As a result, you can feel extreme shame and, at worst, avoid any sexual contact.